taeho911/acc/README.md

 ```bash
 acc add
 ```
-Upper command will ask you every informations to register account record prompting on console.
+Above command will ask you every informations to register account record prompting on console.

 ```bash
 acc add -t title -u userid -p password
 ```
-Upper command will ask you remaining informations URL, e-mail, alias, memo prompting on console.
+Above command will ask you remaining informations URL, e-mail, alias, memo prompting on console.
 In case of alias, you can give multiple alias with whitespace.

 ## DEL
 **del** deletes account information from database.
 1. Options
+    * -t    : Title
+    * -u    : User ID
+    * -p    : Password
+    * -U    : URL
+    * -e    : E-mail
+    * -a    : Alias
-    * None
+    * -m    : Memo
+    > If you pass any option, **del** will empty passed fields of records rather than delete records themselves.
+    > In case of **-a**, **del** will remove all elements of existing alias array.

 2. Params
     * Index